GMT-ERiSi/score-reader/stats_reader/README.md

 This will:
 1. Read the cleaned data file
-2. Use the reference database to ensure consistent team/player identification
+2. Use the reference database (if provided) to ensure consistent team/player identification.
-3. Create a SQLite database (`squadrons_stats.db`)
+3. Create a SQLite database (`squadrons_stats.db`).
-4. Prompt you for team names for each match (with suggestions based on recognized players)
+4. Prompt you for team names for each match (with suggestions based on recognized players).
+5. **Interactive Player Matching**: If a player name from the data doesn't exactly match a name or alias in the reference database, it will:
+    - Display potential fuzzy matches.
+    - Prompt you to select a match, add the name as an alias, create a new player, or skip.
+    - Cache your decisions during the run to avoid repeated prompts for the same name.
-5. Generate statistics reports in the `stats_reports` directory
+6. Generate statistics reports in the `stats_reports` directory.

 ### Generating an ELO Ladder